bhushan-zade/Laptop-Price-Predictor/README.md

 **`Web Development & Deployment:`**

-Python, Streamlit framework has been used for web development and the site was hosted in Streamlit Cloud as well.
+For web development, I used the Python programming language and the Streamlit framework.
+Additionally, the website was hosted on Streamlit Cloud.

 #